 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-Afibmatters.org is now available in French, German, Spanish, Italian, Portuguese and Swedish
+Afibmatters.org is now available in French, German, Spanish, Italian, Portuguese, Swedish and Russian

 Afibmatters.org is an educational website designed by health professionals and patients for people suffering from Atrial